 Course Description: Architectural Drawing and Design I is a one-credit course that introduces students to the basic terminology, concepts, and principles of architectural design.
 Emphasis is placed on house designs, floor plans, roof designs, elevations (interior and exterior), schedules, and foundations.

 ARCHITECTURAL DRAWING AND DESIGN 2 (48.5460001/2)

-Course Description: Architectural Drawing and Design II is a one-credit course that builds on the skills and developed in Architectural Drawing and Design I. Emphasis is placed on schedules, plumbing, heating and air, graphic presentations, plot/site plans, specifications, and building estimations.
+Course Description: Architectural Drawing and Design II is a one-credit course that builds on the skills and developed in Architectural Drawing and Design I. Emphasis is placed on schedules, plumbing, heating and air, graphic presentations, plot/site plans, and portfolios.
 While the term computer-aided design (CAD) does not appear in each competency, CAD tools and software should be used extensively throughout the course.